realityreflectioninc/Autoplay/README.md

 4. play that level with **-autoplay** commandline argument, it playing your recorded input.
 5. when play ended, testing results saved in Tests/Result/result.json file.

-but manual test is not recommended. use script file(autoplay.py) to check test case.
+but manual test is not recommended. use script file(autoplay.py) to check your test case set.

 ### Check Test Case